 Farmer’s plant ramie using rhizomes.
 The plant grows best in areas with a warm climate and 3-5 inches of rainfall per month.
 The preferred soil is sandy and well-drained.
 The plant grows amazingly fast, so farmers get three harvests in a year.

 Farmers know it is time for harvesting when the lower portion of the stalks turns brown.
 At this time, the tips of new stalks are visible already.
 They do the harvesting by hand.

 Like in other bast crops, the fiber is in the bark.
 After harvesting the stalks, they separate the bark from the stalk by hand or with machines.
 We call this process decortication.
 After that, they scrape off the bast layer’s outer bark, which leaves just the residual cortex material.

-About 20-40% of the ramie bark is gummy, and the process of isolating the raw fiber from the gum is difficult.
-They use chemical, enzymatic or microbial methods for degumming.
+About 20-40% of the ramie bark is gummy, and the process of isolating the raw fiber from the adhesive gums is difficult.
+They use chemical, enzymatic, or microbial methods for degumming.

 A typical degumming starts with pretreatment, and enzyme treatment follows.
 Thereafter, they wash the raw fiber in water and boil it in an alkaline solution.
 They wash it with water again and then beat it before bleaching it with chlorine.
 The last few steps include washing the ramie fiber in acid and/or soaking it in oil.

 Carding and spinning

 The carding process is necessary to make the longer fibers spinnable.
 Only 30% or so of the degummed cellulose fiber makes the yarn cut; the rest are too short.
 They usually send too short fibers to spin to the construction industry.
 There, they use them to make particle boards.
 Sometimes, the shives and waste fiber are used to stuff animal bedding.

 History of Ramie Fabric